s6thgehr/bike-chain/README.md

 ### Why Bicycle Chain?

 During my last holidy I wanted to rent a bicycle for two weeks, only to find out that it would cost almost as much as buying one.
 So I thought why not buying a bicycle and trying to sell it at the end of my holiday?
-But problem is that what do I do with the bicycle if I don't find a buyer and I also don't want the stress of searching a buyer during my holiday.
+But what do I do with the bicycle if I don't find a buyer?
+I also don't want the stress of searching a buyer during my holiday.
 This inspired the creation of **Bicycle Chain** which allows for transactions to take place even when the seller has left the bicycle.

 I think a sharing economy is great because it can save resources.
 But how it works nowadays is that a company owns all these bicycles and lends them.
 They have the responsibility and ownership of these bicycles which allows them to make profits.